Recognition Quick Tips

 Create a compliment box.

-We’re all familiar with the comment boxes many companies use, inviting customers and team members to anonymously share feedback.
+We’re all familiar with the comment boxes many companies use, inviting patients and team members to anonymously share feedback.
 But what about a compliment box for positive input only?
 Team members can drop in their praise without expecting anything in return—and the cards can be read aloud at staff meetings.

 Undercover cheerleader.